perthblank/VTbP-Vxarray-Tool-by-Perl/README.md

 # Vxarray Tool by Perl

 ### Description
-This program is designed to automate the vxarray process and deploy the vitual disks on the client machine
-	base on iSCSI, vxarray and Perl
+These scripts are designed to automate the process of vxarray and give management of virtual disks spliting and deployment, base on iSCSI, vxarray and Perl

 ### Prepare